launchdarkly/sse-contract-tests/README.md

 This tool was developed to facilitate cross-platform testing of the LaunchDarkly SDKs, all of which rely on SSE for core functionality.
 However, it can be used for any SSE implementation.
 At a minimum, it will verify behaviors that are part of the canonical SSE [specification](https://html.spec.whatwg.org/multipage/server-sent-events.html); it can optionally also verify extended capabilities that some SSE implementations provide.

 To use this tool, you must first implement a small web service that exercises the features of your SSE implementation.
 The behavior of the service endpoints is described below.
 After starting the service, run the test harness and give it the base URL of the test service.
-The test harness will start its own HTTP server instances to provide SSE data, which it will then ask the test service to connect to and read from.
+The test harness will start its own HTTP server to provide SSE data, which it will then ask the test service to connect to and read from.

 ## Test harness command line